anbya/Comparisons-and-Calculator-Console-ANBYA/README.md

-# This is README.md for project-javascript-data-types
+# This is README.md for Project JavaScript Comparisons & Calculator Console